keunlee/amq-streams-broker-authorization-sample/README.md

 1) select `User Federation` and then `ldap`
 2) select `Mappers`
-3) click `create` and fill in with the following values:
+3) click `create` and set name: `ldap-groups` and select mapper-type: `group-ldap-mapper`
+4) fill the form in with the following values:

 ![](assets/keycloak-setup-003.png)